 $40 for a portable dog place-mat.
 One off payment.

-$25-$28 ‘Gentle leader’ head halter (most Assistance dogs wear these).
+$25-$28 ‘Gentle leader’ head halter (many assistance dogs wear these).
 One off payment.
-These are used to calm the dog for assistance work.
+These are used to calm the dog for assistance work and maintain focus on ‘the job’.
 You can purchase from pet shops or the trainer.
+PADT recommends the ‘gentle leader’ brand.

-Training locations are at either: John Pascoe Fawkner Reserve (Oak Park), Moonee Ponds Central, Airport West shopping centre, Highpoint Shopping Centre (Maribyrnong), Northland Shopping Centre (Preston) and Melbourne city centre on occasion.
+Training locations are at either: John Pascoe Fawkner Reserve (Oak Park), Strathmore Heights Boeing Reserve, Moonee Ponds Central, Airport West shopping centre, Highpoint Shopping Centre (Maribyrnong), Northland Shopping Centre (Preston) and Melbourne city centre on occasion.
 Please be prepared to attend these locations.

 - It is up to the participant (with the dog) and the support coordinator to decide where the Assistance Dog training funds will come from & which line item it will fall under.